ajrice6713/REST-API-101/README.md

 Some of the most common headers include `Authorization`, `Content-Type`, and `Content-Length`.
 Many headers are set automatically by the service building the request, but in some instances they need to be added/modified for the request to work.

 #### Body {#HTTPBody}
 Lastly, certain methods require a request body.
 The body contains the resource information we are looking to add or modify.
 The structure of the body varies between API's and endpoints, but a good API will validate the information in the body and make sure it falls in line with what is expected.
 If the body is malformed or contains something that the API doesn't expect, the user will see an error in the response to their HTTP request.
-A sample request to send a text message using the Bandwidth API looks like this:
+A sample JSON request to send a text message using the Bandwidth API looks like this:

 ```JSON
 {